 (4) Upon a domestic or foreign corporation or upon a partnership or other unincorporated association which is subject to suit under a common name, by delivering a copy of the summons and of the complaint to an officer, a managing or general agent, or to any other agent authorized by appointment or by law to receive service of process.

-(5) Upon the State of Mississippi or any one of its departments, officers, or institutions, by delivering a copy of the summons and complaint to the State of Mississippi’s Attorney General.
+(5) Upon the State of Mississippi or any of its departments, officers, or institutions, by delivering a copy of the summons and complaint to the State of Mississippi’s Attorney General.

 (6) Upon a county by delivering a copy of the summons and complaint to the board of supervisors, president, or clerk.

-(7) Upon a municipal corporation by deliver a copy of the summons and complaint to the mayor or municipal clerk of the said municipal corporation.
+(7) Upon a municipal corporation, deliver a copy of the summons and complaint to the mayor or municipal clerk of the said municipal corporation.

 (8) Upon any governmental entity not mentioned above, by delivering a copy of the summons and complaint to the person, officer, group, or body responsible for the administration of that entity or by serving the appropriate legal officer, if any, representing the entity.
 Service upon any person who is a member of the “group” or “body” responsible for the entity’s administration shall be sufficient.